twbs/bootstrap-rubygem/README.md

 * [styles.scss](/templates/project/styles.scss) - main project Sass file, imports Bootstrap and variables.
 * [_bootstrap-variables.scss](/templates/project/_bootstrap-variables.scss) - all of Bootstrap variables, override them here.

-Some bootstrap-sass mixins may conflict with the Compass ones.
+Some bootstrap mixins may conflict with the Compass ones.
 If this happens, change the import order so that Compass mixins are loaded later.

 ## Configuration